Don't be fooled by the glamour of National Parks on Instagram (and learn from my dumbass mistakes).

 It was gorgeous and I'm glad I got to see them even if it was only for a few minutes.
 I'd like to caution, if you find yourself on a solo hike, make friends.
 I befriended two sisters at the springs, we hiked back up together and they even drove me back to my hotel.
 Now we follow each other on Instagram!

 Since then I haven't hiked alone but am big on the buddy system.
-For any type of hike, here are some items that you should always have on you:
+For any type of hike, this survival pack should always be on you:

 Things people *often* forget: